 Speaking of little by little, I’m a big fan of the “pay yourself first” model for building wealth.
 What I’ve come to realize is that I’ll always have debts (hopefully quality debts), always have expenses, always have an urge to buy or spend somewhere.
 But by paying yourself first, you’re forced to make things work on a smaller budget, saving money all the while.

-Top 5 Best Recommended Ways For Make Money Online In 2018
+Best Recommended Make Money Online Course FOR FREE!!!

 I personally use both ING DIRECT and HSBC Direct.
 I prefer ING DIRECT because they allow me to compartmentalize my savings easily.
 I have an account for home improvements, an account for a new lawn mower I’m saving up for (riding one…enough of this pushing crap), an account for future investments, and so on.
 All I have to do is log in and I can check all of my accounts.
 And they’re set up for automatic deductions to coincide with my paychecks, which is very convenient.
 The reason I have an HSBC account is because, for awhile, they had the best rate and they are my regular banking institution which made it convenient.
 Interest rates on the savings accounts will fluctuate and in good times, when banks are competitive, it can be tempting to move your money all around.
 This becomes a big pain in the ass so I tend to stick with ING DIRECT until they piss me off (by not raising their rates).